rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ### Blocking calls

-The following callbacks may be blocked depending on the `caller's` internal operations, but will need to be returned within a few milliseconds.
+The following callbacks may be blocked depending on the caller's internal operations, but the expectation is that these will return as fast as possible, ideally within a few milliseconds.

   1. `closedCaption_dataCallback()` - Invoked whenever new closed caption data is available
   2. `closedCaption_decodeCallback()` - Invoked during start and stop of closed caption data decoding